 In 2020 the EDA funded a special project through the CARES Act, which is designed to provide the EDA, the Department of Commerce, and the US Senate and House with information on the impact of the pandemic on our regional economy.
 This information will be used to inform allocations and target federal funding to address the Mid-Hudson's specific needs.
 The project is designed to look at impacts to the business community and governments.
 A team of consultants and economic recovery coordinators are collecting the data, conducting the analysis, and preparing the report on the pandemic's impact on the Mid-Hudson.
 The report will be completed by June 2022 and will be made available to our constituency.

-To make businesses throughout the Hudson Valley more resistant to economic disasters in the future, the Hudson Valley Regional Council is asking business-owners to fill out a survey about their experiences over the last year.
+To make businesses throughout the Hudson Valley more resistant to economic disasters in the future, HVRC's Economic Disaster Recovery Coordinators Jake Mitchell & Caleb Fine are asking business-owners to fill out a survey about their experiences over the last year.
 Topics include: remote working, sales, online sales, budgets, supply chains, employment, and more.

 Comprehensive Economic Development Strategy (CEDS) Resources